Circulate

 3. Check your packaging

-Packaging must be the minimum necessary.
+• Waste reduction & empty space - Packaging must be the minimum necessary.
 False bottoms, double walls, and decorative bulk are banned from 2030.[1]
-(Article 10) Especially relevant for shipping: grouped, transport, and e-commerce packaging must not exceed 50% empty space from 2030.[1]
+(Article 10) Grouped, transport, and e-commerce packaging must not exceed 50% empty space from 2030.[1]
 (Article 24)

-The PPWR introduces stricter rules on what you can call "recyclable", "made from recycled content", or similar.
-If your packaging doesn't meet the EU's new thresholds for that claim, you can't use it.
-Review your on-pack messaging now.[1]
+• Green claims - Stricter rules on what you can call "recyclable", "made from recycled content", or similar.
+If your packaging doesn't meet the EU's new thresholds for that claim, you can't use it.[1]
 (Article 14)

-From 2030, at least 40% of transport packaging - including pallets, boxes (except cardboard), crates, pallet wrap, and straps - must be reusable within a re-use system.
-This explicitly includes packaging used for e-commerce shipments.
+• Reuse targets for transport packaging - From 2030, at least 40% of transport packaging - including pallets, boxes (except cardboard), crates, pallet wrap, and straps - must be reusable within a re-use system.
+This includes e-commerce shipments.
 The target rises to 70% by 2040.[1]
 (Article 29)

 Key national changes: Germany's VerpackDG replaces VerpackG on 12 Aug 2026.
 Sweden shifts liability from filler to brand owner the same date.